MillerBrainObservatory/mbo_utilities/docs/venvs.md

 conda config --set auto_activate_base false
 ```

-You can still call `conda activate myenv`, but only if `conda` is called explicitily.
+You can still call `conda activate myenv`, but only if `conda` is called explicitly.